processism/processism.github.io/patterns-interact.md

 ## The Perfect Mirror

-Our framework demonstrates this unity perfectly.
+This framework demonstrates this unity perfectly.
 The three patterns can completely explain:
 - Their own existence
 - Their own discovery
 - Their own interaction
 - Their emergence from recursion

-This perfect self-consistency suggests we've discovered something genuinely fundamental about reality's structure.
+This perfect self-consistency suggests I've discovered something genuinely fundamental about reality's structure.

 **Continue to**: [The Ultimate Pattern](recursion-ultimate-pattern) - discovering the single principle underlying all three patterns.